kaltura/DeveloperPortalDocs/documentation/PlayKit/KalturaAnalyticsPlugin-Android.md

 ```

-### Setting the Plugin Configuration to Initiate onLoad in the Plugin
+### Sett the Plugin Configuration to Initiate onLoad in the Plugin

 To enable the Kaltura Analytics Plugin to start loading, you'll need to set the plugin configuration you created as follows: